 Maybe you didn’t see the mold or perhaps your baby got ahold of a lost bottle and they accidentally drank from a moldy baby bottle.
 What should you do?

-Mold is typically harmless when ingested so if you find your baby has drunk from a moldy bottle it is important to stay calm.
+Mold is typically harmless when ingested, so if you find your baby has drunk from a moldy bottle it is important to stay calm.

 Immediately wipe the baby’s mouth with a soft, wet cloth before calling poison control or your doctor to get immediate medical advice.
 It is also okay to give your baby water to drink, but do not induce vomiting.

 Consuming mold can cause discomfort for your baby.
 Some typical symptoms are similar to those of food poisoning, such as diarrhea, fever, and vomiting.
-Always call a medical professional if you know your baby has ingested mold, especially if your baby is allergic to mold or has asthma.

 How to clean and sanitize a moldy baby bottle